My Moroccan odyssey

 One of the best reasons to travel to Morocco is its varied landscapes.
 We saw the blue and white buildings of Rabat and the stunning blue of the Atlantic Ocean, the ancient city of Fez, desert sand dunes, mountains, villages made from mud and straw, and a French alpine village.
 Casablanca, Marrakech and Rabat are quite distinct cities geographically and architecturally, each with their own points of interest.
 Moroccan architecture itself is beautiful and intriguing.
 You can find intricate mosaic tiling wherever you go, along with Berber, Arab and European influences on building design.
 And of course, the beautiful Sahara Desert.

 The trip saw the beginning of my love affair with old doors.
-I've been photographing on trips ever since.
+I've been photographing them on trips ever since.
+I have the below photo in a frame in my home office.
 I was so keen to see what lay behind this one in the Rabat kasbah!